There are many reasons a person may experience anxiety. Learning how to manage stress and relaxation techniques may help them cope.

-Anxiety can affect every aspect of a person’s life.
-It affects how people think and how they feel, and it also has physical symptoms.
+Anxiety resembles fear, but when a person experiences fear, they know why they are afraid.
+Anxiety is often less specific.
+It can impact every aspect of a person’s life.
+Anxiety affects how people think and feel, and it has physical symptoms.

 - social pressure